This site requires a more recent version of Adobe Flash Player to function properly.

 NASDAQ Stock Market

-As of December 31, 2013, the NASDAQ Stock Market had 2,637 listed companies with a total market capitalization of over $4 trillion.
+As of December 31, 2014, the NASDAQ Stock Market had 2,782 listed companies with a total market capitalization of over $4 trillion.
 The company also operates a second equity market in addition to options and futures markets and a derivative clearinghouse.
-The NASDAQ market is the company's most well-known brand, and U.S. listing and cash-equity trading (which we present as two separate divisions) account for nearly 20% of the company's value, according to Trefis estimates.
+The NASDAQ market is the company's most well-known brand, and U.S. listing and cash-equity trading (which we present as two separate divisions) account for over 17% of the company's value, according to Trefis estimates.

 In Europe, NASDAQ operates the NASDAQ OMX Nordic, NASDAQ OMX Baltic and NASDAQ OMX Europe, in addition to NASDAQ OMX Commodities and NASDAQ OMX Armenia.
-According to Trefis estimates, European Cash & Options trading and European Listings account for only 4.2% of the company's value.
+According to Trefis estimates, European Cash & Options trading and European Listings account for over 4% of the company's value.
 However this doesn't include the market data, market technology and access services provided to European customers.

 Economic recovery to drive volumes